 It is different from chemotherapy or radiation.
 It is also different from a stem cell transplant.

-There are many forms of immunotherapy being studied by scientists but the one drawing most attention is Chimeric Antigen Receptor T-cell therapy or CAR T therapy.
+There are many forms of immunotherapy being studied by scientists but the one drawing most attention is Chimeric Antigen Receptor T-cell therapy or CAR T-cell therapy.

-On the What is CAR T? page of our website, you will find information about
+On the What is CAR T-cell therapy? page of our website, you will find information about

 - who's a good candidate for this new treatment

 - potential side effects